Smart-Contract-Modelling-uOttawa/Symboleo-Compliance-Checker/README.md

 	deadline(cons(oDel), 10).
 	happens(deliveryDuePassed, 10).

 where oDel and cArgToCan are an instance of delivery obligation and Sales of Good contract respectively.\
-Events control the execution of a contract.
-Sequences of events alongside expected properties are defined in a batch file and sequentially are fed into the specification.
-Attributes of events distinguish events that can happen in any order thanks to the reactive nature of the tool.
-Traces put contracts in new situations that shall be compliant with expected properties.
+As mentioned, the execution of contracts is controlled by events.
+Sequences of events alongside expected properties are defined in batch files that are fed sequentially into the Prolog programs described above.
+Attributes of events distinguish events that can happen in any order because of the reactive nature of the tool.
+Traces put contracts in new situations that should be compliant with expected properties.

 # Current State
 The tool is able to:\
 1- Specify and instantiates multiple contracts, conditional/unconditional powers and obligations in a hierarchical structure\
 2- Provide a list of compliance scenarios for positive scenarios

-# Future Work
-In the close future, we will improve the tool to investigate negative scenarios, runtime operations such as subcontracting, graphical user interface.
-Negative scenarios determine situations that a trace never brings about.